skybluemagic-io/Img2Obj/README.md

-## This code converts the image to 3D Obj.
+## This code converts the image to 3d obj.

 ## Works with Python 3.8